Table of Contents

 Unused and unwanted prescription medications can be taken to a proper drug disposal location at any time of the year.

-DEA Drug Take Back Day is held twice a year to serve as an additional reminder to dispose of any potentially harmful medications that may be abused or misused and might pose a danger to anyone in the home, including friends or family members.
+DEA National Take Back Day is held twice a year to serve as an additional reminder to dispose of any potentially harmful medications that may be abused or misused and might pose a danger to anyone in the home, including friends or family members.